capsabogdan/Project-MLOps/reports/README.md

 >
 > Answer:

 --- We used the pipreqs package, as well as some manual additions, to manage our dependencies.
-We ran the pipreqs command in our project to generate a 'requirements.txt' file with the libraries, and the versions, required for our project.
+We ran the pipreqs command in our project to generate a 'requirements.txt' file with the libraries, and their versions, required for our project.
 We experienced some problems with some of the libraries such as torch-geometric, so for those we would sometimes have to manually change the order and version of the install.
 We also have a 'requirements_docker_train.txt' file, which is used when making a docker image.
 To get a complete copy of our dependencies, one would have to make a new empty python environment, go to the project root, and run "pip install -r requirements.txt" ---

 ### Question 5